MEET YOUR FREEDOM FABRIC SOFA

 - Do not place furniture in direct sunlight as this may cause colour loss and/or fibre damage by UV exposure.
 Even short regular exposure can cause damage.
 Some fabrics (e.g. dark/strong colours) may be extra sensitive to UV.

-- Do not place furniture too close to a heather or air conditioning vent as this may distort the material or surface finish.
+- Do not place furniture too close to a heater or air conditioning vent as this may distort the material or surface finish.
 Position the sofa at least 2 meters from a heat source.

 - Do not move the sofa by pushing, pulling, dragging or lifting by the armrests.
 Carefully lift from the base when moving it around the home and never drag.